Seafood Risotto

 Look For

-- Live mussels and clams with tightly closed shells or that close immediately when tapped
+- Mussels and clams have tightly closed shells that close when tapped; discard any that remain open

 Avoid